Phi-1998/Maths_PGR_Poster.github.io/README.md

 <p> Now what would we find out if we were to let both \(\alpha,\omega \in \mathbb{C}\)?
 By doing this, we are able to carry out a spatio-temporal analysis on the system.
 So what does this mean, and how does it differ from a spatial or temporal instability? </p>

 <p> Unlike a spatial or temporal analysis, which consideres the growth of individual waves, a spatio-temporal analysis considers the growth of wave packets, groups of waves, after a suitably long time has passed.
 Furthermore, this analysis allows us to see whether a system experiances growth both up and downsteam of the initial disturbance, and growth in time.
+These modes, \((\alpha,\omega)\) pairs, are solutions of:

+\[\mathbb{D}(\alpha,\omega) = \frac{\partial\mathbb{D}(\alpha,\omega)}{\partial \alpha} = 0\],

-These modes, \((\alpha,\omega)\) pairs, take the form of saddle points in complex \(\alpha\)-plane, and branch points in the complex \(\omega\)-plane.
-These points are refered to as pinch points and can be differenciated from regular saddle points using Briggs' Criterion [2].</p>
+and take the form of saddle points in complex \(\alpha\)-plane, shown in Fig.1, and branch points in the complex \(\omega\)-plane.
+These points are refered to as pinch points and can be differenciated from regular saddle points using Briggs' Criterion [2].
+Regular saddle points do not contribute to the instability, while pinch points do.
+For more details on distinguising these pinch points, consider the works of Juniper, cited on the poster.</p>

 <figure>
   <img src="alpha_plane.png" class="center" alt="Pinch points in the complex wavenumber plane." style="width:500px;height:400px;">
   <figcaption>Fig.1: Contours of constant \(\omega_{i}\) in the complex wavenumber plane.
 Red crosses indicate pinch points, while the white cross indicates a standard saddle point.</figcaption>
 </figure>

 <p> From a spatial-temporal analysis, we could have one of three outcomes: Stability, Convective Instability (CI) or Absolute Instability (AI).
 If we have a CI, then we have decay in time and growth in space.
 This is effectively a spatial instability.
 We have an AI if we see growth in time at a given pinch point, i.e. when \(\omega_{i} >0\).
 It is these modes that we are most interested in.
 </p>